UltharPeliki7/IndianRiverHackerspace/Readme.md

 - **Unattended use** only after: interview + knowledge verification + mandatory training video + **per-machine certification**.
 - **Research projects** get a project designation with a research question and are tracked in GitHub (issues + wiki).

-## Mission
-We support citizen science, science literacy, and manufacturing literacy by providing hands-on access to tools, instruction, and shared expertise.
-We’re building a hub of capability that produces documented learning, prototypes, and research-style projects.

 ## Scope (what we focus on)
 **Core**